burrussmp/Sketch3D/README.md

 3. Possibly add textures and colors
 4. Add the ability to make things hollow using marks like 'H' on the object
 5. Add properties to objects like friction
+6. Dynamically process images and not just serve static content.
+7. Use a segmentation neural network to detect corners.

 # Citations
 [1] Banu, Simona Maria.
 "Augmented Reality system based on sketches for geometry education."
 2012 International Conference on E-Learning and E-Technologies in Education (ICEEE).
 IEEE, 2012.